postmannen/ctrl/README.md

 # Ctrl

+Ctrl is a fork of Steward which I wrote for Raalabs.
+The intention of this fork is to have a repo for bug fixes and do updates.
+The fork was renamed from Steward to ctrl to avoid possible naming conflicts.

+Steward was written with an MIT License.
+With the new fork the service was renamed to ctrl and the license were changed to AGPL V3.0.
+More information in the [LICENSE-CHANGE.md](LICENSE-CHANGE.md) and [LICENSE](LICENSE) files.

 ## Intro

 ctrl is a Command & Control backend system for Servers, IOT and Edge platforms.
 Simply put, control anything that runs an operating system.